nus-cs2103-AY2021S2/ip/docs/README.md

 Expected outcome:
 The second task in the list (if present) would be marked as done.
 `[T][✔] event project meeting (at: 10/02/2021 1030)`

 ### 'list'
 Lists all the tasks in the tasklist.

-Example of usage:
-`list`

-Expected outcome:
-The list of task in the order that they are added would be displayed.

-### 'list'
-Lists all the tasks in the tasklist.